 She was first at many things—first woman admitted to MIT, founder and first president of the American Home Economics Association, first water quality chemist for the state of Massachusetts.
 She also was the first person to introduce the word “ecology” and its central concept into the scientific establishment of the United States.

 Ellen Henrietta Swallow was born in Massachusetts on December 3, 1842 (died 1911).
 Her family was poor, and so Swallow did not attend school as a girl.
 Eventually she attended a teaching academy for two years and became a school teacher.
-But science and research haunted her, and she entered Vassar College in 1868, at the age of 26.
+But science and research intrigued her, and she entered Vassar College in 1868, at the age of 26.
 She received a degree in two years and then started breaking barriers.

 She sought admission to what we call today the Massachusetts Institute of Technology (MIT), then an all-male school.
 They admitted her on her birthday, 1870, with the understanding that this was not the start of a new policy, but as an experiment to see if women could succeed at a scientific school.
 She was, thus, the first female student to attend MIT and the first to attend a science-based university in the U.S.